 We, at HOBNOB, detest typical tourist spots, and usually avoid.
 Sometimes, though, you can find a high road along the well trodden paths.
-Our report focuses on things of beauty: art and nature mix so well in Seattle, in so many ways.
+Our walking tour of Seattle focuses on things of beauty: art and nature mix so well in Seattle, in so many ways.
 Read on.

 Pike Market: A foodie mecca.
 Indulge in the low architecture and fresh foods (bonus if you can purchase and cook some!).
 Fresh produce and fish prevail, along with some other touristy souvenirs.
 Halibut and salmon shined silvery and lush.
 Restaurants line the way.
 The original Starbucks is a crazed tourist magnet.
 We ate an excellent late lunch at Seatown, which is a tiny bit away from the fray. pikeplacemarket.org